 Students will participate in a continuation of the Veterinary Medical Applications course gaining more in-depth knowledge in animal anatomy, animal disease, treatment techniques, lab procedures, emergency procedures, and clinical operations.
-Students will be required to participate in clinical rotations, gaining hands-on experiences working in various veterinary assistant positions.
+Students are required to participate in clinical rotations, hands-on experiences working in various veterinary assistant positions.